informalsystems/quint/examples/games/mafia_werewolf/README.md

 ## Usage:

--   **Initializing the Game:** Import the `mafia` module and and specify the desired amount of players participating in the game.
+-   **Initializing the Game:** Import the `mafia` module and specify the desired amount of players participating in the game.
 Roles will be randomly assigned.

 -   **Running the Game:**
     - `quint run play_mafia.qnt`